canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 juju integrate prometheus-pushgateway spark-integration-hub-k8s
 ```

-This will add relevant configuration properties to your Charmed Spark service accounts,
+This will add relevant configuration properties to your Charmed Apache Spark service accounts,
 that can be verified using the snap, e.g.

 ```shell